amazon-ion/ion-docs/_posts/2019-05-23-ion-hash-released.md

 date: 2019-05-23
 categories: news
 ---
-This new specification defines a hash algorithm for Ion values.
+This new specification defines a hash algorithm for Ion values, independent of whether a value is encoded in text or binary.
 It is useful when determining whether two Ion values represent the same value, or determining whether an Ion value has changed.
 For example, a storage system might use Ion hashes to assert the integrity of its data.

 Additionally, a reference implementation of Ion Hash written in Java is available as open source software.